siderolabs/talos/src/docs/src/content/components/trustd.md

 Once trust is established, various methods become available to the trustee.
 It can, for example, accept a write request from another node to place a file on disk.

-We imagine that the number available methods will grow as Dianemo gets tested in the real world.
+We imagine that the number available methods will grow as Talos gets tested in the real world.